In 1075 Emma de Gauder held this castle against the king

 Winter is on the horizon.

-They've hunted as best they could,
+They've hunted as best they can,

 children, women, men too old or sickly to fight.

-Emma spent morning, noon, night poring over
+Emma spends morning, noon, night poring over

 the ledgers in the castle yet-to-come.

-They carried their masters into battle,
+Horses.
+They carry their masters into battle,

 but God gave them a constitution less

 hearty than that of their riders.
-Emma sees the
+Emma sees the beasts

-beasts from her window, thin and sad,
+from her window, thin and sad,

 when an offer whispers itself